 Built in 1958, Wadsworth Hall is a one-story, rectangular (40' by 24'), wood frame building.
-It sits on a concrete foundation that adjusts to the mountain slope.
+Built on a hillside, it sits on a concrete foundation that adjusts to the slope.
 Horizontal wide board siding clads the building.
 The building stands as the only hipped roof building in the camp; roof details include asphalt shingles, extended eaves, and exposed rafters.